andreaamasio/andreaamasio/README.md

 - 👋 Hi, I’m @andreaamasio
-- 👀 I’m interested in data analysis and python programming language.
+- 👀 I’m interested in web development, data analysis and python programming language.
-- 🌱 I’m currently learning data analysis with Google Certification Course in Coursera platform.
+- 🌱 I’m currently learning Html and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: andrea.amasio@gmail.com.